 - Comprehensive, which replaces stolen cars and covers damage to your car from floods, fire, hail and vandalism.

 - Collision, which pays for damage to your car from accidents.

-The average rate for Iowa City drivers for a year of minimum coverage is $271 according to our rate analysis.
-If you increased your coverage to 50/100/50, you would pay just about $3.50 more a month, or $42 more a year.
+According to our rate analysis, the average rate for Iowa City drivers for a year of minimum coverage is $271.
+If you increase your coverage to 50/100/50, you will pay just about $3.50 more monthly, or $42 more a year.

 You can get full coverage (100/300/100) by paying $63.25 more a month, or an additional $759 a year more than minimum-level coverage.